ababino/circles_metacog/README.md

 If you use it pleas cite [1].

 The main difference with the original experiment is that in this new and improved version, we use a Staircase procedure instead of a Quest one.
-We have made this modification to the original version in order to achieve a better fix in the performance.
+We have made this modification to the original version in order to achieve a more satable level of performance.
+The default parameters of the Staircase are nUp=1 and nDown=3 which yields a 0.82 average value of performance.

 [1] Salles, A., Ais, J., Semelman, M., Sigman, M., & Calero, C. I. (2016).
 The metacognitive abilities of children and adults.
 Cognitive Development, 40, 101-110.